vilya/ply-parsing-perf/README.md

-This project provides a command line app which parses [PLY files](https://pbrt.org/fileformat-v3.html) using several different parsing libraries and populates a simply polygon mesh data structure using their results.
+This project provides a command line app which parses [PLY files](https://pbrt.org/fileformat-v3.html) using several different parsing libraries and populates a simple polygon mesh data structure using their results.
 It produces a report about how long each parser took.
 The performance report can be formatted as Markdown or CSV.